niwinz/niwibe-site/content/blog/2016-04-03-application-architecture-and-state-management-with-react-based-applications.md

-This is a brief summary of the architectural decisions that I have taken when I have started the development of [uxbox][1] and with time I found that the result is scaling pretty well for relatively big project, so I dicided to write about it.
+This is a brief summary of the architectural decisions that I have taken when I have started the development of [uxbox][1] and with time I found that the result is scaling pretty well for relatively big project, so I decided to write about it.

 ## TL;DR ##